srizzuto/using-bootstrap/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> Project #2 of Microverse where I'll replicate a website making it responsive through different screen sizes
+> Project #3 of Microverse where we'll try to apply bootstrap techonology to replicate a page.
+SASS included.

 ## Built With